+cation Requirements with Notes for Majors

-Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Liigiisii Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
 Each course must have a grade of "C" or higher.

-Numerical and Analytical Reasoning ......6
+Numer ical and Analytical Reasoning

-MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.

 Majors: one of the following statistics courses must be taken to satisfy a Human Services Program Requirement (II): SOCY 220, STAT 110 or STAT 201.
 Any of these three statistics courses also satisfy 3 hrs. of the Numerical and Analytical Reasoning requirement.

+Speech

-COMM B140, B201 or B230 ......
-3
+COMM B140, B201 or B230

+Liberal Arts

-Liberal Arts Electives (humanities or social/behavioral sciences) .
-6 HIST B101, B102, B111 or B112, B115 or B116 .
-3 Fine Arts 3 Social/Behavioral Sciences .
-3
+Liberal Arts Electives (humanities or social/behavioral sciences) 1 6

+HIST B101, B102, B111 or B112, B115 or B116

+Fine Arts 2

+Social/Behavioral Sciences 3

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+One-hour credits in MUSC and THEA may not be used to fulfill this

+PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+2Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.